On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Proposed Algorithms for Calculating Outage Probability

 \subsection{Limited Group Successive Algorithm (LGSA)}

 The implementation of joint group decoders comes at the cost of high complexity, and as a result, joint group decoding of large groups of aircraft may not be feasible in real-world applications for the time being. \ac{lgsa} addresses this by limiting the number of aircraft that can be decoded jointly, which is achieved by a modification of Algorithm~\ref{al:step2} (\ac{gsa}).
 In \ac{lgsa}, the \textit{while-loop} condition in line~\ref{gsa:line:while} of Algorithm~\ref{al:step2} is modified from $|L|\geq v$ to $v_{\text{max}}\geq v$.
 This change forces the algorithm to ensure that group sizes remain less than or equal to $v_{\text{max}}$.
-While this reduces the complexity, it comes at the expense of a higher outage probability.
+While this reduces the complexity, it comes at the expense of a higher outage probability. \rewfour{ Determining a feasible value for $v_{\text{max}}$ requires consideration of the available hardware capabilities and the specific implementation of joint group decoding.
+As this investigation is beyond the scope of this paper, we instead present representative examples for $v_{\text{max}}\in \{2,4\}$ in Section~\ref{sec:results}.}